A topic from the subject of Quantification in Chemistry.

 Procedure:

-- Prepare the sample.
+2. Prepare the sample.
 Dilute the sample in a suitable solvent if necessary.
-Place some sample in a GC-Vial.
+Transfer a known volume of the prepared sample into a GC vial using a syringe.

-- Calibrate the GC.
-Inject a known standard sample to determine the retention time or use the internal standard technique to determine the concentration of components in the sample.
+3. Calibrate the GC.
+Inject a known standard sample to determine the retention time of each component.
+Alternatively, use the internal standard technique to determine the concentration of components in the sample.

-- Perform the GC analysis.
-Inject a sample to the GC, and start the analysis.
+4. Perform the GC analysis.
+Inject a precise volume of the prepared sample into the GC injector port, and start the analysis.
 The components of the sample will be eluted from the column at different times.
 The detector will measure the amount of each component as it elutes.

-- Analyze the results.
-The output of the GC will be a plot of the detector signal vs. time (a chromatograph).
-Use the retention time to identify the components of the sample.
-If necessary, prepare a calibration curve to calculate the concentration of each component.
+5. Analyze the results.
+The output of the GC will be a plot of the detector signal vs. time (a chromatogram).
+Use the retention times and peak areas to identify and quantify the components of the sample.
+Compare retention times to known standards.
+If necessary, prepare a calibration curve to improve the accuracy of quantitative analysis.

 Key Procedures: